combatwombat16/piplay/README.md

 ## Disclaimer
-> This project relies upon several physical and digital assets which will be listed below.
+> This project relies upon several physical and digital assets.
+>
+>> A "best effort" of these assests will be listed below.
 >
 > I have no affiliation with any entities, implied or expressed, listed below other than being a dude trying to learn some stuff and have some fun.
 >